Rishiraj1308/CABZI/docs/PORTFOLIO_GUIDE.md

-# How to Showcase "Cabzi" in Your Portfolio
+# How to Showcase "Curocity" in Your Portfolio

-This guide provides a template for writing about the Cabzi project on your resume, portfolio website, or LinkedIn profile.
+This guide provides a template for writing about the Curocity project on your resume, portfolio website, or LinkedIn profile.
 The goal is to highlight the complexity, scale, and technical depth of what you have built.

 ---

 ## 1. Project Title

-**Cabzi: Full-Stack CPR (Cure-Path-ResQ) Ecosystem**
+**Curocity: Full-Stack CPR (Cure-Path-ResQ) Ecosystem**

 *(Subtitle: An integrated ride-hailing, emergency response, and roadside assistance platform)*